mikeasilva/handbook-diff/markdown/33-records-and-reports.md

 ### Disposition

 Records that are outdated or no longer needed should be destroyed in such a way that the information cannot be retrieved or reconstructed.
-When deleting digital membership or financial information, the leader must ensure that it cannot be recovered through any reasonable means.

 Records that have potential historical value should not be discarded, destroyed, or placed in the ward resource center (library).
 Questions about the historical value of records may be addressed to the Church History Library (see contact information in [33.7.2](/study/manual/general-handbook/33-records-and-reports?lang=eng&id=title_number67-p177#title_number67)).